News

 PhD student Louis and other members of the team help a visitor with one of the activities

-Dr Maria Crespo Ribadeneyra led a team including PhD students from Queen Mary and academics from Imperial College London and Newcastle University to deliver a whole week of hands-on activities and demonstrations as part of the Royal Society’s Summer Science Exhibition.
+Dr Maria Crespo-Ribadeneyra, along with PhD students from Queen Mary and academics from Imperial College London and Newcastle University, led a week-long series of hands-on activities and demonstrations at the Royal Society’s Summer Science Exhibition.

-The team are finding ways of using biomass and plastic waste in creating batteries – prolonging the lifecycle of these materials and reducing the carbon footprint of battery production.
-They are also learning from the mistakes of lithium-ion batteries and designing the future batteries to be recycled.
+The Future Batt team is exploring the use of biomass and plastic waste to create batteries, extending the lifecycle of these materials and reducing the carbon footprint of battery production.
+They are also learning lessons from the limitations of lithium-ion technology, to design future batteries that are easier to recycle.

-Visitors to the exhibition included school groups, grandparents taking their grandchildren on a fun day out, other scientists and local passers-by.
-They all got the chance to make their own battery using molecules taken from plants and food – including blueberries!
-They could also make a circuit which they got to take home on a lanyard.
+Visitors to the exhibition included school groups, grandparents and grandchildren, other scientists and local passers-by.
+They each had the opportunity to make their own batteries using molecules derived from plants and food — including blueberries!
+Attendees were also invited to build simple circuits which they were able to take home on a lanyard.

-Maria explained why sodium-ion batteries are likely to be the future of batteries: “In China they have already demonstrated cars powered by sodium-ion batteries.
-We do believe that diversifying the energy storage landscape will be the solution, because we don’t want to rely on only one type of battery in any case.
-Sodium-ion batteries are an alternative, not a competitor.
+Dr Crespo-Ribadeneyra was interviewed by the BBC World Service for their "Science in Action" programme, where she explained why sodium-ion batteries are likely to play a key role in the future of energy storage.
+“In China, they’ve already demonstrated cars powered by sodium-ion batteries.
+We believe diversifying the energy storage landscape is essential, as relying on just one type of battery isn’t ideal.
+Sodium-ion batteries are an alternative, not a competitor,” she said.

 Take a look at the video of our visit below.